 Which Bait Will You Try On Your Next Saltwater Fishing Outing

 Fortunately, anglers utilizing a cast net for live bait catch mullet and shrimp in a single throw; therefore, you can see what catches you more fish.
 The majority of live bait shops will stock shrimp compared to mullet because drag nets thousands of live shrimp in a matter of hours.
+It is important to know how to fish with mullet and shrimp before casting a line.
+Remember to place the hook properly in the shrimp or mullet.
 No matter which you use, predator fish will strike the baits when they are lurking in the vicinity.